6 Budget-Friendly Southeast USA Road Trip Destinations

 Lunch at Alexander Michael’s will feel like you’ve walked into the show Cheers.
 It’s cozy, and if they don’t already, everyone will soon know your name.
 The spicy crab soup is the perfect accompaniment to one of their classic sandwiches for under $10.

 Want a taste of everything that Charlotte has to offer?
 The Food Truck Friday event held at Sycamore Brewing Co. is perfect to try a bit of it all.
-Grab a grilled cheese, Korean BBQ, ala carte tacos, and some craft beer while enjoying the life music.
+Grab a grilled cheese, Korean BBQ, ala carte tacos, and some craft beer while enjoying the live music.

 Which of these places would you visit on your Southeast USA road trip?